-The first confirmed, locally-acquired case of Lyme disease in VCH was reported in 2007.
+The first confirmed, locally-acquired cases of Lyme disease in VCH were reported in 2008.
 Since then, reports of confirmed, locally-acquired cases of Lyme disease in VCH have ranged from 0 to 8 cases per year.
 The incidence of Lyme disease in VCH has shown relatively large fluctuations from year to year, ranging from 0 to 0.72 cases per 100,000 population annually between 2007 and 2022.
-In 2020 and 2021, no confirmed, locally-acquired cases of Lyme disease were reported by VCH for the first time since 2006.
-Since then, the incidence of Lyme disease in VCH has increased to 0.08 cases per 100,000 population in 2022.
+From 2020 to 2022, no confirmed, locally-acquired cases of Lyme disease were reported by VCH for the first time since 2007.